-Revenue recognized at a point in time generally relate to contracts that include a combination of components, modules and sub-assemblies, integrated subsystems and related system integration or other services.
-Contracts with distinct performance obligations recognized at a point in time, with or without an allocation of the transaction price, totaled 79% and 82% of revenues for the three months ended September 30, 2018 and 2017, respectively.
-Revenue is recognized at a point in time for these products and services (versus over time recognition) due to the following: (i) customers are only able to consume the benefits provided by the Company upon completion of the product or service, (ii) customers do not control the product or service prior to completion, and (iii) the Company does not have an enforceable right to payment at all times for performance completed to date.
+Revenue recognized at a point in time generally relates to contracts that include a combination of components, modules and sub-assemblies, integrated subsystems and related system integration or other services.
+Contracts with distinct performance obligations recognized at a point in time, with or without an allocation of the transaction price, totaled 76% and 78% of revenues for the three and six months ended December 31, 2018, respectively.
+Contracts with distinct performance obligations recognized at a point in time, with or without an allocation of the transaction price, totaled 76% and 79% of revenues for the three and six months ended December 31, 2017, respectively.
+Revenue is recognized at a point in time for these products and services (versus over time recognition) due to the following: (i) customers are only able to consume the benefits provided by the Company upon completion of the product or service; (ii) customers do not control the product or service prior to completion; and (iii) the Company does not have an enforceable right to payment at all times for performance completed to date.
 Accordingly, there is little judgment in determining when control of the good or service transfers to the customer, and revenue is generally recognized upon shipment (for goods) or completion (for services).

 The Company engages in long-term contracts for development, production and services activities and recognizes revenue for performance obligations over time.
 These long-term contracts involve the design, development, manufacture, or modification of complex modules and sub-assemblies or integrated subsystems and related services.
-Revenue is recognized over time, due to the fact that: (i) the Company's performance creates or enhances an asset that the customer controls as the asset is created or enhanced, and (ii) the Company's performance creates an asset with no alternative use to the Company and the Company has an enforceable right to payment for performance completed to date.
+Revenue is recognized over time, due to the fact that: (i) the Company's performance creates or enhances an asset that the customer controls as the asset is created or enhanced; and (ii) the Company's performance creates an asset with no alternative use to the Company and the Company has an enforceable right to payment for performance completed to date.
 The Company considers the nature of these contracts and the types of products and services provided when determining the proper accounting for a particular contract.
 These contracts include both fixed-price and cost reimbursable contracts.
 The Company's cost reimbursable contracts typically include cost-plus fixed fee and time and material ("T&M") contracts.